Erayus/Yarra-Traffic-Report-Generator/README.md

 - **Momentjs**
 - **React Router Dom**
 - **Axios**
+- **AWS S3**

 ## Improvements:
 - Mobile UI
 - Generate Report for the "85th Percentile Speed"
+- Refactor Navigation Item to its own component (more reusable)

+## Deployment
+- I use my developed CLI (Webotron, refer to package.json) to automate the deployment process to a AWS S3 bucket which is setup to be a static website